 Setting up your Dolby Atmos soundbar

-If you’re like the rest of us and want to get the most out of your shiniest audio gadget, mount the soundbar in front of your television.
-Then set at the same height or slightly above your ear level and make sure that it’s ~5ft away.
+If you’re like the rest of us and want to get the most out of your shiny audio gadget, mount the soundbar in front of your television.
+Then, set it at the same height or slightly above your ear level and make sure that it’s approximately five feet away.
 If you went with the upward firing option, make sure that the vertical drivers have an uninterrupted path to the ceiling.
 Speaking of which, the ceiling is a really important part of setup.
-Ideally, the height should be 7.5-12ft tall and should be made from plaster, wallboard, hardwood, or any other flat, rigid material.
+Ideally, the height should be 7.5 to 12 feet tall and should be made from plaster, wallboard, hardwood, or any other flat, rigid material.
+If you’ve been looking for an excuse to get rid of your popcorn ceiling, this is a great one.

 If you opt for a virtual Dolby Atmos soundbar, the placement is nearly the same.
-Keep it below and in front of the television, at ear level, and remove obstructions.
+Keep it below and in front of the television, at ear level, and without any obstructions.
 From there, it’s much more flexible and doesn’t require any specific distance from you or the walls.

-You won’t get the same effect but Dolby has a partial solution.
-For example, if your media is encoded as stereo content, the integrated Dolby Surround upmixer let’s all non-Dolby Atmos content use the same speaker array.
+You won’t get the same effect, but Dolby has a partial solution.
+For example, if your media is encoded as stereo content, the integrated Dolby Surround upmixer lets all non-Dolby Atmos content use the same speaker array.
 This grants greater immersion than from a typical home system.
-That said, more and more media are Dolby Atmos-compatible such as Blu-ray; various streaming and cable service; and the Xbox One, but not Sony’s PS4.
+That said, more and more media is Dolby Atmos compatible such as Blu-ray; various streaming and cable service; and the Xbox One, Xbox One X and One S, and Xbox Series X/S, but not Sony’s PlayStation 4 or PlayStation 5—it has its own spatial sound option, though that’s only for headphones (for now).

 Just as stereophonic sound operates via two channels, surround sound typically comes in a five or seven-channel setup, 5:1 and 7:1 respectively.
 Though these arrangements sound much better than mono or stereo sound, they’re still limited to a given number of channels.
 And if you’re unfamiliar with the significance of a channel, all you have to know is that each one determines the distance, direction, and loudness of a specific sound.